lukasturcani/stk/docs/source/intermediate_ea_example.rst

 :class:`.Sum` is a :class:`.FitnessNormalizer`, which assumes that each fitness value in the population is a :class:`tuple`.
-It then replaces the fitness value with the sum of all elements of the :lass:`tuple`, to get the new fitness value.
+It then replaces the fitness value with the sum of all elements of the :class:`tuple`, to get the new fitness value.

-Finally, we recognize that all the elements of the :class:`tuple` number of rotatable bonds, complexity and the number of bad rings, indicate a *low* fitness value.
+Finally, we recognize that all the elements of the :class:`tuple`, the number of rotatable bonds, complexity and the number of bad rings, indicate a *low* fitness value.
 This means our final fitness value should be the inverse of the sum, because as these values grow bigger, our fitness value should become smaller